U.S. Department of Justice

 Office of Intelligence

-About the Office: The mission of the National Security Division (NSD) is to coordinate the Department's efforts in carrying out its top priority of preventing and combating terrorism and protecting the national security.
-NSD provides legal and policy advice on national security matters, litigates counterterrorism, counterespionage, and foreign intelligence surveillance matters, represents the Government before the Foreign Intelligence Surveillance Court (FISC) and other federal trial and appellate courts, and conducts oversight of the activities of various Intelligence Community agencies.
+About the Office: The mission of the National Security Division (NSD) is to coordinate the Department of Justice's efforts in carrying out its top priority of preventing and combating terrorism and protecting the national security.
+NSD provides legal and policy advice on national security matters, litigates counterterrorism, counterespionage, and foreign intelligence surveillance matters, represents the Government before the Foreign Intelligence Surveillance Court and other federal trial and appellate courts, and conducts oversight over the activities of various United States Intelligence Community (USIC) agencies.

 Applicants must be able to qualify for the highest and most sensitive security clearances.